-One of our conservation partners, the NC Zoo has one of the most extensive conservation programs we have experienced.
-Focusing on a number of key animals, their conservation niche is preventing the extinction of wildlife-right up our alley.
+Focusing on a number of key animals, their conservation niche is preventing the extinction of wildlife.
+Right up our alley.

 The first live hellbender we met was at the Western North Carolina Nature Center.
 It was love at first sight!
-We also met red wolves, cougars, owls and lots of other animals and plants unique to the Appalachian area.
+We also met lots of other animals and plants unique to the Appalachian area.

-Located in Asheville, the center has a number of conservation programs involving the red wolf, North American river otter and the Eastern cougar which is extinct in the wild.
-We are proud to be a sponsor in 2018.
+Located in Asheville, the center has numerous conservation programs.
+They are one of only 43 captive breeding sites for red wolves.
+And they participate in the AZA Population Management plans for the North American river otter and the Eastern cougar which is extinct in the wild.
+We are proud to be a sponsor in 2018 and 2019.

 Conserving Carolina (previously Carolina Mountain Land Conservancy and Pacolet Area Conservancy)